 In 2022 the “Fishery Order” that the Government made in 1962 is due to expire.
 If it is not replaced then Wales will lose its leading place in UK aquaculture, and the local businesses and jobs that depend on the mussel fishery will vanish.
 The renewal of this Fishery Order is important for Wales and for the local economy.

-The mussel farmers that work in the Menai Strait are now starting the process of renewing the “Fishery Order” so that in 4 years’ time new legislation will be ready to take the place of the Order that was made in 1962.
+The mussel farmers that work in the Menai Strait started the process of renewing the “Fishery Order” in 2018 so that new legislation will be ready to take the place of the 1962 Order when it expires in 2022.

 What is proposed?